AntonioSberna/PersonalWebPageSource/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
+  - course: PhD in Civil and Environmental Engineering
+    institution: Polytechnic University of Turin
+    year: 2024

   - course: Visiting researcher
     institution: University of California San Diego
     year: 2023

-  - course: PhD in Civil and Environmental Engineering
-    institution: Polytechnic University of Turin
-    year: current
   #- course: MEng in Civil Engineering
   #  institution: Polytechnic University of Turin
   #  year: 2020